chrisTMackey/pvc/README.md

 flex_clear_eso(phr)

+>>>flex_clear_dinp(80)

-Running that function will return a tuple with the following information (duro, modulus, tensile, elongation, clashberg, brittle).
+Running that function will return a tuple with the following information (duro, modulus, tensile, elongation, clashberg, brittle) for a flexible clear PVC formulation with 80 parts or 80 PHR of DINP Plasticizer.

 Specifically those are the following physical properties of the compound at the PHR parameter of the chosen plasticizer.